brandenc40/hackernews-cli/README.md

 # HackerNews CLI

-Easy to use CLI for Hackernews.
+Clean, pretty, and easy to use CLI for Hackernews.

 ```bash
 NAME: